T-Shirt Printing / Screen Printing

 DIGITAL PRINTING ON T-SHIRTS

-This is a computer to printer process of printing T-Shirts.
+This is a computer to printer process of T-Shirt printing.
 This process is usually recommended in cases where the design involves full-colour printing of images or logos and is the costlier of the three processes and does not involve the manufacture of silkscreens and positives as in the case with silkscreen printing.

 ADVANTAGES OF DIGITAL PRINTING ON T-SHIRTS

-- The quality of full colour printing is superior than that of screen printing.
+- The quality of full colour T-shirt printing is superior than that of screen printing.

 - In cases where you want the same design printed on both adult and kid sized t-shirts it is easier to scale the design up or down with digital printing.